Jefferson Capital, Illiquid, Controlled, Overly Discounted to Peers, but Facing Tough Underlying Economics.

 Mitigant: Management is long tenured with the company and well experienced in the industry.
 I found no major instances of fraud, blowups or accounting issues.
 This team has survived multiple market cycles through 20 years.

 Public buyers are the company’s exit liquidity.
 That doesn’t mean that this is uninvestible, but it is something to be aware of.
-Notably, the insider lock up period for stock sales ended December 23, but no sales have occurred.

-Reason 2 for Mispricing: Stock Illiquidity
+Stock Illiquidity

 Summary